berkley4/ungoogled-chromium-debian/.github/README.md

 # Example for stable :-
 DRIVER=0 MARCH=native MTUNE=native TRANSLATE=1 STABLE=1 ./debian/configure.sh

-# Prune the binaries :-
+# OPTIONAL: Prune the binaries
+# WARNING: This is destructive and is intended for distro releases to ensure correctness
+# If you're building for yourself then you can safely skip this step
 ./debian/rules prune
 ```